Charities of choice

 Make a monetary donation directly to Chicago Wolves Charities.

-All donations are tax deductible and can be made out to Chicago Wolves Charities.
+All donations are tax-deductible and can be made out to Chicago Wolves Charities.
 Thank you for your support!

 Here are our charities of choice: